Floorp-Projects/Floorp/testing/taskcluster/docs/index.rst

    *optional* Dictionary of conditions that must be met for this task to run.
 See the section below for more details.

+tags
+   *optional* List of string labels attached to the task.
+Multiple tasks with the same tag can all be scheduled at once by specifying the tag with the ``-j <tag>`` try syntax.

 Conditional Execution
 ---------------------